Who is Ramses II?

-In his first part of the ruling, he concentrated on building temples, monuments, and cities.
+In his first part of the ruling, Ramses II concentrated on building temples, monuments, and cities.
 One of his unforgettable achievements was the establishment of the city of Pi-Ramesses in the Nile Delta to be his new capital.
 He used it as the main base for his campaigns in Syria.
 He was appointed prince regent by his father Seti I at the age of fourteen.
 He has taken the throne in his late teens.
-Ramses gained victory over the Hittites at ”the Battle of Kadesh”.
-He used this event to enhance his reputation as a great warrior.

 Ramses II Early Life and Campaigns

+Ramses II used to accompany his father in the military campaigns in Libya and Palestine when he was only 14 years old.
+With the help of his father, Ramses was able to set huge projects and built a palace at Avaris.
+Seti I was able to put his hands over Kedesh in Syria but it falls in the hands of the Hittite king Muwatalli II “1295-1272 BCE“.
 Ramses assumed the throne in 1290 B.C after the death of his father.
 He started at once to restore the borders of Egypt, and ensure trade routes.
 He also tried to take back from the Hittites what he felt rightfully belonged to him.

-He was able during the second year of his reign to defeat the Sea People “the Sherdan who were allies of the Hittites” off the coast of the Nile Delta.
+He was able during the second year of his reign to defeat the Sea People “The Sherdan Who Were Allies of The Hittites” off the coast of the Nile Delta.
 The ones, who survived from the Sherdan, joined his army.
-He began the construction of his great city Per-Ramesses (“House of Ramesses“) in the Eastern Delta region near to the older city of Avaris in 1275 B.C, which was his capital and was so beautifully constructed that it rivaled the magnificence of the ancient city of Thebes.
-He also won victory over the Hittite vassal state in Canaan and he returned home with plunder and Canaanite royalty as prisoners.
+He began the construction of his great city Per-Ramesses “House of Ramesses” in the Eastern Delta region near to the older city of Avaris in 1275 B.C, which was his capital and was so beautifully constructed that it rivaled the magnificence of the ancient city of Thebes.
+He also won the victory over the Hittite vassal state in Canaan and he returned home with plunder and Canaanite royalty as prisoners.

-Ramses II formed an army, which was divided into four groups named after the names of the gods Ptah, Amun, Ra, and Set.
-Ramses was the leader of Amun’s division and the rest of the groups followed him.
+Ramses gained victory over the Hittites at ”Battle of Kadesh”.
+He used this event to enhance his reputation as a great warrior.Ramses II formed an army, which was divided into four groups named after the names of the gods Ptah, Amun, Ra, and Set.
+Ramses II was the leader of Amun’s division and the rest of the groups followed him.
 He marched for two months until he found a good destination to hide and arrange his army to attack Kedash.
 The Amun division was completely overrun by the Hittites and the lines were broken that why the battle was considered a “Poem of Pentaur and the Bulletin”.